Hal-Con is officially registered with the Province of Nova Scotia in 2009 as: Hal-Con Sci-Fi Fantasy Association

 Vision: Hal-Con is committed to celebrating geek, nerd and pop culture.
-Through a variety of events, we continue to strive toward establishing ourselves as a mainstay of the landscape of Nova Scotia, integrate into the landscape of Halifax’s landmark events, and positively impact both the culture and the economy.
+Through a variety of events, we continue to strive toward establishing ourselves as a mainstay of Nova Scotia by integrating into the landscape of Halifax’s landmark events, and positively impacting both the culture and the economy.

 Values: Hal-Con values equality, opportunity, and freedom of self-expression safe from ridicule or judgment.
 We provide opportunities to learn, to create friendships, and to celebrate in a positive, welcoming environment.
 We have zero tolerance for harassment, sexism, or bullying of any kind, both in our online communities and at our events.

 Nova Scotia has a history of conventions; many existed from the late 70’s through to the 90’s, but then unfortunately fell out of existence.
 In late 2008, the idea to revive having a science fiction and gaming convention came about.
 A group of keen individuals began work on putting together a new Hal-Con, borrowing the name from a previous Halcon convention which existed years before.
 Over two years of planning, fundraising, and slogging turned out a brilliant first new event.
 The Lord Nelson Hotel was flooded with nearly 1500 fans from all over the Maritimes turned up in costume to celebrate the return of science fiction and fantasy.
 Coverage of the event went nationwide across Canada with a feature on InnerSPACE on the Space Channel.

 In 2011, Hal-Con moved to the World Trade & Convention Centre, expanding our space and more than doubled attendance to nearly 3800 that year.
 We saw increased attention from the media, fantastic feedback from fans and vowed to keep growing.